What is the difference between the categories of eggs. How to choose eggs in a store

 Choosing an egg: how to protect yourself from infections

-We all often buy chicken eggs, they are needed for the preparation of most dishes, and especially baked goods.
-But how do you identify a fresh egg?
-We will help you a little with our advice.
+We all often buy chicken eggs; they are needed for preparing most dishes, and especially baking.
+But how can you tell if an egg is fresh?
+We will help you with this a little with our advice.

-What to look for when choosing eggs?
+What should you pay attention to when choosing eggs?

 Other valuable indicators for the buyer: